NaveenKaliannan/guide-to-good-software/DevOps/Artifactory.md

 For more detailed technical documentation, consult JFrog’s official resources or DevOps guides.

-## JFROG ARTIFACTORY

-JFrog Artifactory is a universal binary repository manager that serves as a central hub for storing, managing, and organizing software packages and build artifacts used in software development, supporting a wide range of package formats like Docker, Maven, npm, and PyPI.
-It integrates closely with DevOps workflows and CI/CD pipelines, automating artifact storage, versioning, and distribution while providing security, access control, and scalability.

-### Architecture Overview:

-#### Core Components:

-- Repository Management: Artifactory organizes software artifacts into repositories of three types: local, remote (caching proxies), and virtual (aggregating several repositories under one endpoint).

-- REST API: Provides extensive programmatic access to all major operations, enabling automation of artifact management, repository setup, search, and configuration.

-- Daemon/Processes: Artifactory usually runs as a Java process (often within a Tomcat servlet container).
-In clustered setups, multiple Artifactory nodes run, managed via a database and shared file system or cloud storage backend for high availability.

-- Storage Management: Supports various backends including local filesystems and all major cloud object storage options: AWS S3, Azure Blob Storage, Google Cloud Storage.
-Sharding and redundant storage are supported for scalability and failover.

-- Security and Access Control: Fine-grained permission management with support for LDAP, Active Directory, and internal user/group management, ensuring secure multi-tenant operation.

-### Key Configuration and Important Files:

-- system.yaml: Primary configuration file for Artifactory, defining system parameters, database connections, storage, ports, etc.

-- artifactory.config.xml: Used for advanced repository and security configurations (may only be needed with self-managed or legacy installs).

-- access/ files: Manages user, group, and permission information.

-- db.properties: Holds database connection information.

-- log/ directory: All Artifactory logs for troubleshooting and auditing.

-### When installing in AWS, Azure, or Google Cloud, be aware of:

-- Configuration files mentioned above, especially settings for storage (e.g., S3, Blob Storage, GCS) and database (RDS, Cloud SQL, etc.).

-- IAM roles or credentials for cloud storage access.

-- Network/firewall configurations to expose Artifactory only as needed.

-- Scheduled backup and logging files for disaster recovery and audits.

-- Cloud-Provided (JFrog SaaS) Artifactory: JFrog offers Artifactory as a fully managed SaaS on AWS, Azure, or GCP.
-You sign up for a cloud account, select your region/provider, and JFrog manages provisioning, scaling, backups, upgrades, and security.
-Access is provided through web UI, REST API, and CLI, similar to self-managed instances but without managing infrastructure or configurations directly.
-Customization (e.g., external storage, authentication integration) is available through the SaaS portal and dashboard.

 # JFrog Artifactory on OpenShift: Complete DevOps Solution